 - 3. Snow will be plowed in a manner which minimizes traffic obstructions.
 Snow will be plowed from the center line to the right shoulder.
 Initial plow will be two passes, one each direction.
-Additional plowing to wing back as weather and time allow. - 4.
-A "Traffic Emergency" can only be declared by the City Manager or in his absence the Chief of Police.1 In the event of a declaration of a "Traffic Emergency", residents who have vehicles parked on snow emergency routes will have two hours to move their vehicles after the declaration has been declared.
-The City will ticket or tow vehicles which become immobilized due to not having snow tires or chains and tow all parked vehicles located on all emergency snow routes as necessary.
-Towed vehicles will be towed to the nearest garage or place of safety and the vehicle may not be recovered until towing and storage charges are paid.2 A snow "Traffic Emergency" will be announced over local radio, public access television, published media, i.e., The Leavenworth Times3, Facebook and Twitter. - 5.
-City personnel will not clear plowed-in driveways; this is the citizen's responsibility.
+Additional plowing closer to the edge of the street will be done as weather and time allow. - 4.
+A snow "Traffic Emergency" will be announced in the local press, radio, and other media.
+A "Traffic Emergency" can only be declared by the City Manager or in his absence the Chief of Police.
+In the event of a declaration of a "Traffic Emergency", residents who have vehicles parked on Emergency Snow Routes will have two hours to move their vehicles after the declaration.
+Vehicles parked on Emergency Snow Routes after this time will be towed.
+The City will ticket and/or tow vehicles that become immobilized if they do not have snow tires or chains.
+Vehicles will be towed to the nearest garage or place of safety and the vehicle may not be recovered until towing and storage charges are paid.2 - 5.
 Plowing of streets will result in snow being plowed into driveways and on sidewalks.
-Shoveling of snow back into street right of way will result in snow being plowed back in driveway and on sidewalks. - 6.
-Citizens are required to clear snow or apply abrasives and/or de-icers after ice storms to the sidewalks adjacent to their property within 24 hours after the snowfall or ice storm has stopped.4 - 7.
-In the event that the storms' severity and intensity is such as to cause unsafe conditions for City personnel clearing and/or de-icing streets, operations will cease pending acceptable weather conditions that do not pose a severe threat to snow and ice removal personnel.
+City personnel will not clear plowed-in driveways or sidewalks.
+Shoveling of snow back into the street is not permitted and will likely result in snow being plowed back on the driveway and on sidewalks during the next pass. - 6.
+Citizens are required to clear snow and ice from the sidewalks and sidewalk ramps adjacent to their property within 24 hours after the snowfall or ice storm has stopped.3 - 7.
+In the event that the storms' severity and intensity causes unsafe conditions for City personnel clearing and/or de-icing streets, operations will cease pending acceptable weather conditions that do not pose a severe threat to personnel. - 8.
+The following streets will be closed during inclement weather.
+The grade of these streets is such that it presents a safety issue for snow and ice control as well as safe public travel. - Shawnee Street (Hill) from 21st Street to 22nd.
+Residents will use alternate access via Ottawa Street and 22nd Street.

-1 Code of Ordinances, City of Leavenworth, Kansas, Article IV.
-Emergency Snow Routes, Sec.
-110-186 (Code 1978, § 35-106)
+1 Code of Ordinances, City of Leavenworth, Kansas, Chapter 44, Article V, Section 44-186

-2 Code of Ordinances, City of Leavenworth, Kansas, Article IV.
-Emergency Snow Routes, Sec.
-110-188 (Code 1978, § 35-108)
+2 Code of Ordinances, City of Leavenworth, Kansas, Chapter 44, Article V, Section 44-188